canonical/microceph/docs/explanation/canonical-ceph-reference-architecture/index.rst

 .. warning::

-   This reference architecture is not prescriptive, i.e., it serves only as a recommendation for reference hardware.
-We advise that you have a specific discussion with Canonical before purchasing any equipment, in particular to ensure there are no performance or capacity pitfalls found after the deployment.
+   This reference architecture is a starting point, not a prescription.
+Before making any purchasing decisions, we recommend reviewing your plans with Canonical to ensure they align with your specific needs.
+Hardware requirements can vary significantly depending on your workload and goals.

    Canonical is not liable or responsible for any equipment purchases made as a result of this reference architecture.
 Following these recommendations does not guarantee that the proposed hardware will meet the requirements of your project or use case.

+   To discuss your specific requirements, contact Canonical.

 .. toctree::
     :maxdepth: 2